paul-ollis/clippets/docs/user-guide/groups.rst

 The tags listed after group labels ('rigour', 'style' and 'para' in these examples) allow multiple groups to be folded/unfolded at once.
-Simply click on one of the tag labels using mouse button 1.
-The figure below show the effect of clicking on the 'para' tag.
+Simply click on one of the tag labels using the left mouse button.
+The figure below shows the effect of clicking on the 'para' tag.

 .. figure:: groups/para-fold.svg

     The effect of folding using the 'para' tag.

-The ``F9`` key in combination with group tags provide a mechanism for quickly getting the fold state you want.
+The ``F9`` key in combination with group tags provides a mechanism for quickly getting just a few open folds.

 ----